-As for the difficultly of writing, Jacobson makes it clear that writing is not the most important part of creative writing.
+As for the difficulty of writing, Jacobson makes it clear that writing is not the most important part of creative writing.
 Pre-writing skills such as drawing a clever picture and writing non-letter curves on a page are just as integral.
-Further, to criticize a young first or second grader’s paper because of spelling errors or incorrect letter formation only discourages a child from writing.
+Further, to criticize a young first or second-grader’s paper because of spelling errors or incorrect letter formation only discourages a child from writing.
 No wonder writing is a dreaded subject when kids have to rewrite their papers to be “prettier”!
-Ms Jacobson insists that teachers should not tell children how to spell words or otherwise help them write on the paper.
+Ms. Jacobson insists that teachers should not tell children how to spell words or otherwise help them write on paper.
 To do so is like criticizing a baby’s “da da” by saying “No, dear, it’s ‘Daddy,’ not da-da.”

 Rather than reading the student’s misspelled page, the teacher listens to the child’s dictation of the story.
 Later, the child can add revisions to the story by cutting out the sentence on another paper and taping it together.
 When the child feels his or her story is complete, a parent or teacher can type it on a computer and “publish” it for the child.
 This makes writing time about the content, not about what a child cannot physically perform.
 It also incorporates an understanding of revision.
 Revision is not simply about rewriting a story on a paper neatly; it’s about reworking ideas.